Laura Wheeler Waring

-Early life
+Early life, and education

-Laura Wheeler was born on May 16, 1887, in Hartford, Connecticut, the fourth child of six, to Mary (née Freeman) and Reverend Robert Foster Wheeler.
+Laura Wheeler was born on May 26, 1887, in Hartford, Connecticut, the fourth child of six, to Mary (née Freeman) and Reverend Robert Foster Wheeler.
 Her mother was a daughter of Amos Noë Freeman, a Presbyterian minister, and Christiana Williams Freeman, who had been prominent in anti-slavery activities, including the Underground Railroad in Portland, Maine and Brooklyn, New York.
 Her father was the pastor of Talcott Street Congregational Church, the first all-black church in Connecticut.
 She came from an educated family with five previous generations of college graduates before her.

 In 1906, Waring began teaching part-time in Philadelphia at Cheyney Training School for Teachers (later renamed Cheyney State Teachers College and now known as Cheyney University.)
 She taught art and music at Cheyney until 1914 when she traveled abroad to Europe.
 Her occupation at Cheyney was time-consuming, as it was a boarding school and she was often needed to work evenings and Sundays.
 This left her without much time to practice art.
 1906–1914 were slow years for her artistic career as a result of this.
 Waring worked long hours teaching art, sometimes spending summers teaching drawing at Harvard and Columbia for additional money.
 While attending Hartford Public High School, Wheeler was recognized for her talent in painting.
+Waring graduated from Hartford Public High School in 1906.

-She later went on to attend Pennsylvania Academy of the Fine Arts.
-In 1914, she graduated from college, and she was granted the A. William Emlen Cresson Memorial Travel Scholarship to study art at the Louvre in Paris.
-She the first Black woman to receive the award.
+She studied at the Pennsylvania Academy of the Fine Arts in Philadelphia, graduating in 1914.
+In 1914, she was granted the A. William Emlen Cresson Memorial Travel Scholarship to study art at the Louvre in Paris.
+She was the first Black woman to receive the award.
 Ellen Powell Tiberino was awarded the scholarship in 1959.